corda/accounts/docs.md

 **Node**

 A node is a process that runs `corda.jar`.
-Node's have a network identity issued to them by the trust root of the network the node participates in.
+Nodes have a network identity issued to them by the trust root of the network the node participates in.
 The node has a vault to store state objects, a transaction store to store transactions and a flow state machine manager to run flows.
 The node is essentially a container for running business logic written in CorDapps.
 Corda nodes have: